Here’s a homemade onion soup mix that’s straight up herbs and spices, no salt, bouillon, added MSG, sugar or preservatives. Read why below.

 In North America, we eat way too much salt and sugar.
 The majority of it comes from processed and packaged food.
 By leaving it out of this mix, you are in control of how much or how little salt or sugar you add to a particular recipe.

 Let your taste buds be the guide, not whatever happens to be in the package.
+Add salt and sugar to taste just before serving.

 Why No MSG?